sudharshini-kannan/single-Cell-Multi-Omics/README.md

-# 🧬 Single-Cell Multi-Omics Analysis
+# 🧬 Single-Cell Multi-Omics Analysis: Human PBMC RNA and ATAC

 A hands-on bioinformatics project exploring the integration of multiple single-cell data modalities using real 10x Genomics data.